Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Derivation of the analytic formulas

 where $\gamma_m$ is the natural linewidth of the excited bound state, $\eta \geq 1$ is a broadening factor that accounts for other loss processes, $\mu$ is the reduced mass, $g$ is a symmetry factor (2~for a thermal gas of identical bosons, 1 otherwise) and the wavenumber $k=\sqrt{2\mu E}/\hbar$ at collision energy $E$.
-As we will show by the end of this paper, $l_{\rm opt}$ can also be used to calculate the ``free-bound'' Rabi frequency in associative STIRAP of atomic pairs in a Mott insulator~\cite{Stellmer2012, Ciamei2017}.